Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Family Tree Details

 |Father:||Charles (VI, King of France 1380-1422) (b.1338 - d.1422)|

 Charles (VII, King of France 1422-1461) (b.1403 - d.1461)

 +Marie (of Anjou) =Louis (XI, King of France 1461-1483) +Margaret (Stewart) ( - d.1445)

 The Duke of Bedford led an English army to surround the French town of Orléans and to begin the siege.
 Orléans was chosen because it was the most important city still under the control of Charles VII.
 The city was well prepared for the siege and even though the there were a small number of French soldiers in the city the defences held.
 Thomas Montacute, earl of Salisbury, was killed when he was hit by debris of an exploding cannonball.
 The siege continued into the harsh winter.
 The death of the Thomas Montacute meant that the Earl's title was transferred to Richard Neville who had married his daughter Anne.

-Joan left Vaucouleurs dressed as a man and with an escort of attendants.
-They headed for Chinon where Charles VII was staying.
+With an escort of attendants, Joan of Arc left Vaucouleurs dressed as a man.
+The party headed for Chinon where King Charles VII was staying.
 They reached Chinon in early March.